pgRouting/pgrouting/doc/src/migration.rst

 :from: |ksp-result|
 :to: |generic-result|

-And ``driving side`` parameter changed from named optional to unnamed compulsory **driving side** and its validity differ for directed and undirected graphs.
+And ``driving side`` parameter changed from named optional to unnamed **driving side** and its validity differ for directed and undirected graphs.

 Signatures to be migrated: